JoseeWouters/Josee-Wouters/content/blog/css-specificity.md

 ```
 If you guessed `forestgreen`, then you've got it right.
 Although the element selector is loaded last, it has a lower specificity and it will therefore not be applied.

-## Overwriting specificity
+## Overriding specificity
 Now, this knowledge will come in handy.
-In some cases, you don't have control over the order of your rulesets or stylesheets, so you will need to overwrite the specificity.
+In some cases, you don't have control over the order of your rulesets or stylesheets, so you will need to override the specificity.
 Let's go back to the example where both stylesheets have a class selector.
-If you need to overwrite the specificity, but you do not have control over the order, you can add an element selector.
+If you need to override the specificity, but you do not have control over the order, you can add an element selector.
 ```
 h1.title {
   color: forestgreen;